 How large should the images on my website be?

-It will depend on the size of the image on the page and what the content of the image is.
+It will depend on the size of the image on the page and the content of the image.

 We find the best approach is to strike a balance between image file size and quality – in other words, make the image as small as possible without making it blurry or if there's text, hard to read.